-The protocol specifies administration of 4500 mg/d APR-246 as a 6-hour intravenous infusion daily for four consecutive days, with administration of 75 mg/m2/d azacitidine by sub-cutaneous injection or intravenously beginning on Day 4 after completion of APR-246 infusion and continuing for 6 additional days.
+The protocol specifies administration of 4500 mg/d APR-246 as a 6-hour intravenous infusion daily for four consecutive days, with administration of 75 mg/m/d azacitidine by sub-cutaneous injection or intravenously beginning on Day 4 after completion of APR-246 infusion and continuing for 6 additional days.
 Patients who receive benefit from frontline therapy and undergo allo-HCT are eligible to continue with post-transplant maintenance therapy with APR-246 and azacitidine.
 As of July 2019, of the 53 patients enrolled, there were 11 MDS patients and 5 AML patients that had at least one serial bone marrow biopsy performed and were evaluable for response in accordance with trial protocol.
 Responses were achieved in 8/11 (73%) of MDS patients with 55% CR rate, and 4/5 (80%) of AML patients with a 60% CR rate, for a combined 75% ORR and 56% CR rate.
-As demonstrated in the following table, these data from the French Phase 1b/2 MDS/AML Trial are qualitatively consistent with data from the U.S. Phase 1b/2 MDS/AML Trial.
+As demonstrated in the following table, these data from the French Phase 1b/2 MDS/AML Trial.